mostly-ai/aws-marketplace/examples/README.md

 ## Installation

 Overall, the installation process is straightforward and relies on deploying the Terragrunt stacks in the order described [above](#terragrunt-stacks).
-If using the examples directly, make sure to change the [common.hcl](./common.hcl) file with your own values, such as the FQDN and AWS Region.
+If using the examples directly, make sure to change the [common.hcl](./common.hcl) file with your own values: environment (you can create a global unique name for your organization), aws_region and hosted_zone.

 The credentials for the initial superadmin are defined in the [`helm-stack/mostly-combined/terragrunt.hcl`](./helm-stack/mostly-combined/terragrunt.hcl) file and by default are set to: `superadmin@YOURHOSTEDZONE` with a password of `defaultPassword123`.
 It is highly recommended to change these before proceeding with the installation.